 The Nuclear Power Institute has

-responded by forming a partnership with six universities, six
+responded by forming a partnership with several universities and

-and middle schools, teachers, and elected and civic leaders.
-New
+high schools and middle schools, teachers, and elected and civic

-academic programs at the two-year and four-year level have been
+leaders.
+New academic programs at the two-year and four-year level

 Outreach to students and teachers